-As of 31 March 2023, the Board of Directors has carried out an evaluation of its activity, which has not led to significant changes in its internal organisation or applicable procedures.
+The external consultant Egon Zehnder has assisted the Board of Directors in the annual evaluation of its activity for the year 2023, without the assessment having led to significant changes in its internal organisation or applicable procedures.

 Describe the evaluation process and the areas evaluated by the Board of Directors with or without the help of an external advisor, regarding the functioning and composition of the Board and its committees and any other area or aspect that has been evaluated.